vishal4victory/ElementEnabler/README.md

   --body "Updated locator(s) after fallback recovery"
 ```

+> Can be integrated to Jenkin PIpeline as a Step in the JenkinsFile to trigger after "test" execution.
-> You can include a toggle to disable auto-PR creation if needed.
+> Also, can include a toggle to disable auto-PR creation if needed, just in case these element failovers are a defect that needs to be addressed.

 ---